 - Preheat the oven to 350°F. Grease the bottom and sides of a round 8- or 9-inch baking dish with coconut oil and line the bottom with a parchment paper round.

 - In a large bowl, combine the flaxseed meal with 9 tablespoons of water.
-Let stand for 5 to 10 minutes while you prepare the rest of the ingredients.
+Let stand for 5 to 10 minutes, until the mixture thickens slightly, while you prepare the rest of the ingredients.

 Leftover cake may be stored tightly covered in the fridge for up to several days.